casper-network/ceps/text/3009-transfer-with-authorization.md

     ///
     /// The signature is verified against the `ReceiveWithAuthorization`
     /// typed payload — a distinct typehash from
-    /// `transfer_with_authorization`, so a signature for one cannot be
+    /// `TransferWithAuthorization`, so a signature for one cannot be
     /// replayed against the other.
     ///
     /// In addition to the reverts of `transfer_with_authorization`, this